» Terraform Documentation

 - Tasks for upgrading to major new Terraform versions

-This section is devoted to overviews and explanations of complex systems; the goal isn't to teach you how to accomplish a particular task (like the guides at Learn Terraform), but to explain best practices and show how the different pieces of a workflow fit together.
+This section is devoted to overviews and explanations of complex systems; the goal isn't to teach you how to accomplish a particular task (like the tutorials at Learn Terraform), but to explain best practices and show how the different pieces of a workflow fit together.

 Definitions (and helpful links) for technical terms used throughout Terraform's documentation, help text, and UI.
 Visit the glossary whenever you get lost.